 We established our apprenticeship programme in 2012 to provide training and work opportunities for local young people.

-Since then it has flourished to include new recruits aged in their twenties and thirties, demonstrating that apprenticeships are not just an alternative to university for school leavers but are also available for people looking to switch to a more fulfilling career.
+Since then, it has flourished to include new recruits aged in their twenties and thirties, demonstrating that apprenticeships are not just an alternative to university for school leavers but are also available for people looking to switch to a more fulfilling career.

 We recognise that the workforce of tomorrow depends on us identifying and investing in talent today, and the apprenticeship programme is a key part of our commitment.

-We currently have five apprenticeship opportunities that you can apply for via the government's dedicated website.
+We currently have apprenticeship opportunities that you can apply for via the government's dedicated website.
 See below for more information on each role and links to apply.

 Apprenticeship vacancies